xxl4/me/source/_posts/IT-security-2024-09-20.md

 **HSBC Tests Post-Quantum VPN Tunnel for Digital Ledgers**

-HSBC has successfully trialed a post-quantum virtual private network (VPN) tunnel to safeguard the digital ledger technology (DLT) underpinning its FX Everywhere platform.
+HSBC, one of the world's largest banks, has successfully completed a proof-of-concept test of a post-quantum virtual private network (VPN) tunnel for digital ledgers.
+This breakthrough aims to safeguard financial transactions against the threat of future quantum computing attacks.

 **Post-Quantum Cryptography**

-Post-quantum cryptography (PQC) is a new generation of cryptographic algorithms designed to withstand attacks from quantum computers.
-Quantum computers have the potential to break many of the encryption methods currently used, making it essential to develop and deploy PQC solutions.

-**HSBC's Trial**

-HSBC partnered with Swiss cybersecurity firm WISeKey to implement the PQC VPN tunnel.
-The trial involved connecting two HSBC data centers using a VPN tunnel secured with PQC algorithms.

-**Results**

-The trial demonstrated that the PQC VPN tunnel could effectively protect the FX Everywhere platform from quantum cyberattacks.
-The tunnel provided secure communication between the two data centers, ensuring the confidentiality and integrity of the DLT data.
+Quantum computers possess the potential to break the widely used encryption algorithms currently employed to secure digital communications.
+Post-quantum cryptography is a new generation of encryption methods designed to resist quantum attacks.

+**VPN Tunnel for Digital Ledgers**

+HSBC's tested solution involves a VPN tunnel that encrypts data transmitted between digital ledgers using post-quantum cryptography.
+Digital ledgers are distributed databases that record financial transactions and other assets securely.

+**Proof-of-Concept Test**

+The proof-of-concept test successfully demonstrated the secure transmission of data between two digital ledgers using post-quantum cryptography.
+The test was conducted in collaboration with IBM Research and Cambridge Quantum.

+**Significance for Financial Services**

+The successful test marks a significant advancement in the development of post-quantum security solutions for financial institutions.
+Quantum computers could potentially compromise the security of current encryption methods, making it crucial for financial services organizations to adopt post-quantum technologies.

 **Benefits**

-HSBC's successful trial has several benefits:
+The post-quantum VPN tunnel provides several benefits:

-* **Enhanced Security:** The PQC VPN tunnel provides a more robust layer of protection against quantum cyberattacks, safeguarding HSBC's digital ledger infrastructure.
+* **Enhanced Security:** Protects digital ledgers against quantum attacks, safeguarding financial transactions.
-* **Future-Proofing:** By adopting PQC, HSBC is positioning itself to withstand the potential threat posed by quantum computers.
+* **Future-Proofing:** Prepares HSBC for the potential advent of quantum computing.
-* **Innovation:** The trial demonstrates HSBC's commitment to innovation and the adoption of cutting-edge technologies to enhance its digital capabilities.
+* **Confidence for Clients:** Assures clients that their financial data is protected against the latest threats.

+**Next Steps**

+HSBC plans to continue research and development of post-quantum solutions, including exploring the integration of post-quantum encryption into its existing systems.
+The bank aims to ensure the long-term security of its digital ledgers and financial operations.

 **Conclusion**

-HSBC's post-quantum VPN tunnel trial is a significant step forward in the development of quantum-safe technologies for the financial industry.
-The successful implementation of PQC algorithms provides enhanced security and future-proofs HSBC's digital ledger infrastructure, enabling the bank to confidently embrace emerging technologies and drive innovation in the financial sector.
+HSBC's successful test of a post-quantum VPN tunnel for digital ledgers is a testament to the bank's commitment to innovation and the protection of its clients' financial data.
+The development of post-quantum cryptography is essential for safeguarding the financial industry against the risks posed by quantum computing.

 ## NCSC exposes Chinese company running malicious Mirai botnet
 [Read more](https://www.computerweekly.com/news/366611295/NCSC-exposes-Chinese-company-running-malicious-Mirai-botnet)